Trevor Ray

-Trevor Ray (died 24 December 2019) was a British actor, writer and script editor.
-As an actor he gained credits in many television series.
+Trevor Ray (1934 – 24 November 2019) was a British actor, writer and script editor.
 As a writer and script editor he worked on series such as Doctor Who, Paul Temple and Children of the Stones.
-He died in December 2019.

 Writing

 Ray authored the final draft of Episode 1 of David Whitaker's much-rewritten Doctor Who serial The Ambassadors of Death (1970), but Whitaker received the sole credit on screen.
 He was an uncredited assistant script editor on the programme from The Invasion (1968) to Spearhead from Space (1970).

 In October 1969, Ray joined former Doctor Who producers Peter Bryant and Derrick Sherwin to work on revamping another BBC series, Paul Temple.